 To try to win the public-opinion battle, Amazon executives and lobbyists met with residents and leafleted Queens with fliers extolling the potential benefits of the campus to local businesses.
 Amazon also promised to create high school and community college programs aimed at preparing students for entry-level technology jobs, according to the New York Times.

-By requiring Cuomo and de Blasio to sign a nondisclosure agreement that excluded potential critics and the public from the decision-making process, Amazon may have doomed its New York deal from the start.
+By requiring Cuomo and de Blasio to sign a nondisclosure agreement that excluded potential critics and the public from the decision-making process, showed a poor grasp of business negotiation skills on the part of Amazon, and may have doomed its New York deal from the start.
 Savvy negotiators anticipate opposition, recognize the perils of excluding interested parties from agreements that will affect them, and negotiate with key stakeholders every step of the way.
 The days when top negotiators could strike deals without caring about securing “back table” ownership of agreements from impacted stakeholders may be ending.